mikemintz/deme/deme_django/docs/architecture.rst

   * ``AIMContactMethod(screen_name)``
   * ``AddressContactMethod(street1, street2, city, state, country, zip)``

-* **Subscription**: A Subscription is a relationship between an Item and a ContactMethod, indicating that all comments on the item should be sent to the contact method as notifications.
+* **Subscription:** A Subscription is a relationship between an Item and a ContactMethod, indicating that all comments on the item should be sent to the contact method as notifications.
 This item type defines the following fields:

   * The ``contact_method`` field is a pointer to the ContactMethod that is subscribed with this Subscription.
   * The ``item`` field is a pointer to the Item that is subscribed to with this Subscription.